-Hi, I'm Jane, a feminist embodied resilience expert.
+Hi, I'm Jane, a feminist embodied resilience and trauma recovery coach.
 You would probably agree with me that we're all healing from some past hurt or loss.
 That doesn’t mean we're broken.
 In fact, our past struggles, traumas or health issues don’t have to be a life sentence.
 I believe we have the power to free ourselves from the shackles that limit our joy and fulfillment.
 While it is widely accepted that mindfulness is necessary to shape the body, I assert that the body is one of the most powerful alchemic tools for shaping the mind.
 After all, how can we harness our intuition and ferocity if we only use our heads?

-As a practitioner in the health industry for two decades, my approach is to combine holistic personal training with tension and trauma healing to help my clients gain strength, mobility and energy.
-Through personal and professional exploration, I know that you can cultivate a deeply felt sense of resilience and agency to realize freedom in your life.
+As a practitioner in the health industry for two decades, my approach is to combine holistic and mindful strength and movement coaching with nervous system regulation interventions and tools to help my clients gain strength, mobility and energy.
+Through personal and professional exploration, I know that you can cultivate a deeply felt sense of resilience and agency to realize more freedom in your life.

-As the founder of Urbanfitt, I have helped more than 1000 clients improve emotional and nervous system regulation, positively shift neuroplasticity and release somatized stress and trauma.
+While operating my own movement studio for over 12 years, I have coached more than 1000 clients to improve emotional and nervous system regulation, positively shift neuroplasticity and regulate and discharge somatized stress and trauma.
 Through my revolutionary coaching sessions and workshops, I will ensure that you not only feel better, but truly realize your full potential for contentment and happiness.
 I am an experienced and illuminating speaker, widely consulted media expert and internationally recognized author.
 I am available for personal, group and corporate training as well as speaking engagements worldwide.

 Health is a political matter, extending beyond our own flesh and bones and into the way we build community, engage in culture and express our highest self in relationship to others.
 Individuals can learn to advocate for their own health and wellbeing, first, amid conflicting private responsibilities and paternalistic, overstressed health care systems.
 In my practice, I choose integrity, congruency and wholeheartedness over profit.